Have you ever considered taking the bus, but aren't sure how?

 If this is your first experience riding the bus or you are considering trying the bus, you may be a little nervous.
 Don't worry, apprehension is understandable.
 Lextran personnel are ready to help you in any way they can.
 The FAQs below should answer most of your questions, but also visit our How-To-Ride page for more information.

-You can view all schedules by clicking on "Bus Routes & Schedules Link" at the left and bottom of this page, or you can dial 859-253-4636 anytime between 6:00 am and 6:00 pm, Monday - Friday or Saturday and Sunday between 8:00 am and 4:00 pm.
+You can view all schedules by clicking on "Bus Routes & Schedules Link" at the left and bottom of this page, or you can dial 859-253-4636 anytime between 6:00 am and 6:00 pm, Monday - Friday or Saturday between 8:00 am and 4:00 pm.
 A Customer Service Representative will answer your questions about where and when to catch the bus.